wkm/obelisk/README.md

 # Obelisk
-Obelisk is a management interface for Gocircuit deployments.

-## Features
-*
+Obelisk is a plug-and-play, end-to-end service for measuring, storing, querying, and visualizing general time-series data for Go programs, and especially Go programs which run on Go Circuit.

 ## Components
 * `/web` -- a web interface to obelisk